-Dirt Bike riding can be a dangerous sport, but its as dangerous as you make it.
-With a few simple steps, you can dramatically reduce the chance of injury.
+Dirt Bike riding can be a dangerous sport, but it’s as dangerous as you make it.
+Here are some Dirt Bike safety tips so that you can dramatically reduce the chance of injury.

 Riding through the forest on a dirt bike is an exhilarating experience, but you need to be careful about how you ride and how you prepare.